-NFL Football Parlays
+NFL Football Parlay Betting

-We analyze the parlay bet extensively in our article on parlay betting, which has the full parlay odds for the top sportsbooks online.
-In this article, we’re going to take a look at NFL-specific strategy for parlays.
-Some of them won’t change much from traditional parlay betting strategy, but it’s good to know the ins and outs for each sport.
+NFL betting and parlay bets go together like, well, Thanksgiving and football!
+NFL football parlays are easily the most wagered bet type in pro football betting markets aside from straight wagers, but teasers are a close second in popularity.
+We analyze the parlay bet extensively in our article on parlay betting in sports, which has the full parlay odds for the top sportsbooks online.
+In this article, we’re going to take a look at an NFL-specific strategy for NFL parlay betting.
+Some of them won’t change much from traditional parlay betting strategy, but it’s good to know the ins and outs of each sport.

-Best NFL Betting Sites 2018
+NFL Betting Sites For Parlay Bets

 This is one of the biggest mistakes that bettors make when it comes to betting parlays, especially those betting football, either pro or college.
 Too many football gamblers don´t follow the football parlays rules and decide to try and take a shot at the whole slate and will often place 8-10 team parlays.
 They’re playing right into the hands of the oddsmakers.